wp-plugins/iq-block-country/readme.txt

 In some circumstances: No

 The plugin does it best to prevent caching of the "You are blocked" message.
 However most caching software can be forced to cache anyway.
-You may or may not be able to control the behaviour of the caching method.
+You may or may not be able to control the behavior of the caching method.

 The plugin does it bests to avoid caching but under circumstances the message does get cached.
-Either change the behaviour of your caching software or disable the plugin.
+Either change the behavior of your caching software or disable the plugin.

 = How can I select multiple countries at once? =